YijieYin/connectome_interpreter/docs/tutorials/simple_model.rst

 **Panel C** shows the activation function of each neuron: the (signed) weighted sum of the upstream neurons' activity (x) is passed into a Rectified Linear Unit (`ReLU()`), scaled by `excitability`, and then passed into `tanh()`, to keep the activation of each neuron between 0 and 1.

-An example implementation can be found `here <https://colab.research.google.com/drive/1_beqiKPX8pC7---DWepKO8dEv1sJ2vA4#scrollTo=LAt4e4SPZDxK>`_, which uses the :py:func:`connectome_interpreter.activation_maximisation.MultilayeredNetwork`.
+An example implementation can be found `here <https://colab.research.google.com/drive/1_beqiKPX8pC7---DWepKO8dEv1sJ2vA4#scrollTo=LAt4e4SPZDxK>`_, which uses the :py:func:`MultilayeredNetwork`.

 Comparison with :doc:`"effective connectivity"<matmul>`
 --------------------------------------------------------